SamuelGuaimaB/Ingenieros-Paralelos/README.md

 <img src="./resources/GoogleMediapipe.png " alt="Mediapipe Logo" height="70" >

 _Is an open-source, cross-platform framework developed by Google that allows developers to build high-performance machine learning (ML) pipelines for processing "streaming" media like video and audio.
-It is specifically optimized for real-time performance on edge devices such as mobile phones (Android, iOS), web browsers, and embedded systems like Raspberry Pi.
-With the implementation of this framework with the purpose of obstacles detection, the camera is able to detect objets in real time supported by the dataset clasificador_pista.tflite._
+It is specifically optimized for real-time performance on edge devices such as mobile phones (Android, iOS), web browsers, and embedded systems like Raspberry Pi. <b>Implementing this framework with the purpose of obstacles detection, the camera is able to detect objets in real time supported by the dataset clasificador_pista.tflite</b>._

 <img src="./resources/OpenCV_Logo.png " alt="OpenCV Logo" height="100" width="200">

 _Open Source Computer Vision Library is a massive, free, and open-source software library packed with tools for real-time computer vision, image processing, and machine learning.
 It is designed to act as the eyes of a system, allowing computers to read, analyze, and understand visual data like images and videos.
-Computers do not see images, they interpret them as huge numeric matrices of pixels.
-OpenCV provides functions to manipulate these numbers rapidly, that is the reason why we applied this library, allowing the autonomous car to detect colors, performing mathematical operations to achieve it._
+Computers do not see images, they interpret them as huge numeric matrices of pixels. <b>OpenCV provides functions to manipulate these numbers rapidly, that is the reason why we applied this library, allowing the autonomous car to detect colors, performing mathematical operations to achieve it</b>._

 <hr>